kstrm/Starting-out-with-python/README.md

 To run them, you will either need to use a cloud-based computing service (such as SageMathCloud, see below), or install a python distribution on your computer (below you will find information on how to do this).

+Note, to view the interactive plots in the example "Derivatives.ipnb", you will need to view it through the [nbviewer](http://nbviewer.jupyter.org/) at Jupyter.org.
+You can do so by [clicking here](http://nbviewer.jupyter.org/github/kstrm/Starting-out-with-python/blob/master/Derivatives.ipynb)

 ## Running python

 **In the cloud**